TECHNICAL MANUAL // 09

 - Every territory should be reachable from every other territory.
 The validator enforces this, but think about how many hops it takes.
 If crossing the map takes 8 moves, fog of war will hide most of the action from most players.

-- Dead ends (territories with only one connection) are valid design choices — they’re defensible but hard to escape from.
-The validator flags them as warnings, not errors.
+- Dead ends (territories with only one connection) are valid design choices — defensible but hard to escape.
+The validator’s warning is a prompt to confirm you meant it, not a mistake flag.

 Bonus Zone Design